Syrian and Russian warplanes pound Idlib before talks - monitor

 "HUMAN SHIELDS"

-The Kremlin on Tuesday dismissed his comments, describing Idlib, where jihadist insurgent factions dominate, as a "nest of terrorism".
+The Kremlin dismissed his comments on Tuesday, describing Idlib, where jihadist insurgent factions dominate, as a "nest of terrorism".
 Spokesman Dmitry Peskov added: "We know that Syria's armed forces are preparing to resolve this problem."

-Idlib's dominant rebel faction is Tahrir al-Sham, a jihadist alliance spearheaded by al Qaeda's former official affiliate in Syria, the Nusra Front, though other insurgent groups are also present.
+Idlib's dominant rebel faction is Tahrir al-Sham, an alliance spearheaded by al Qaeda's former official affiliate in Syria, the Nusra Front, though other groups are also present.

 Last week the U.N. envoy to Syria, Staffan de Mistura, said the Nusra Front and al Qaeda, both of which the international body designates as terrorists, had an estimated 10,000 fighters in Idlib.